IntersectMBO/lsm-tree/doc/format-run.md

 written out to disk incrementally.
 All the remaining parts can only be written upon the completion of the index.
 These parts must be kept in memory while the index is constructed and can be flushed upon completion.

+The rationale for the various numbers being at the end of the file is that it means they are at a known offset relative to the end of the file, and can be read first.
+This helps with pre-allocating the memory needed for the in-memory representation of the other main components, and knowing how much data to read from disk for each component.

 ### Ordinary index